Gilles-61/FeatherFind/docs/blueprint.md

 - Explore Birds: Display a list of known bird species.
 - Bird Details: Allow users to view bird details.
 - AI Bird Guesser: Generate suggested birds from the list in 'Explore Birds' based on a textual description provided by the user.
+The LLM will use a tool to incorporate bird facts into the result if they would be helpful.

 ## Style Guidelines: